MagicDev0428/investorServer/README.md

 │   │   │   ├── invoice.liquid
 ```

 Let say you want to create a new template for `balance-sheet`.
-You will first create a new folder `balance-sheet` in `documents` and create a `balance-sheet,liquid` file in the `balance-sheet` folder.
+You will first create a new folder `balance-sheet` in `documents` and create a `balance-sheet.liquid` file in the `balance-sheet` folder.
 The structure will look like this:
 ```bash
 ├── templates
 │   ├── documents